patrickmmartin/2.8284271247461900976033774484194/article.md

 		- a numerically estimated gradient will do, for _extra discussion fuel_. the intersection of that triangle with zero is the new trial

-For _extra discussion fuel_ see also related to the Householder methods TODO(PMM) Householder
+For _extra discussion fuel_ see also related to the Householder methods [householder_methods]

 ### Range reduction